hpcloud-mon/ansible-monasca-persister/README.md

 ##Requirements
 Requires Variables be defined for:
+- zookeeper_uri - A comma seperated list of kafka hosts with optional port
 - kafka_uri - A comma seperated list of kafka hosts with optional port
 - influxdb_host
 - influxdb_user